 If you know you only want to walk, don’t need speed, and have limited space, the C2 is the most elegant solution on this list.

-- Walking only — top speed is 3.7 mph, so this is not a running or even fast jogging machine
+- Walking only — top speed of 3.7 mph means this machine is not suitable for jogging or running under any circumstances.

 Best for: Apartment dwellers, anyone in shared housing who needs near-silent operation, people who want a dedicated walking machine that doesn’t compromise on space.